vskirt/causal_inference/README.md

 ## **Abstract**<br>

+This paper examines the causal effect of an increase in minimum wage on the unemployment rate.
+The findings, based on a comprehensive analysis of US data over an extended period, reveal no strong evidence of a direct impact of increased minimum wage on unemployment.
+The lack of consensus in the existing literature underscores the need for further research on the topic.

 ## **README**<br>
 This repository contains the code (111266018_Valentin_Catteau_Term_Paper_2.R) for analyzing the effect of a minimum wage increase on the unemployment rate using regression analysis, data visualization and a Difference-in-Differences (DiD) approach.
 The code is written in R and utilizes various packages for data manipulation, cleaning, visualization, and regression analysis.